VARoDeK/NOVA/README.md

 # NOVA
 NOVA (Number One Virtual Assistant).
 As this is the project which I made for 12th std, it is just for display.
 No Pull requests will be entertained.
+I will surely take this project forward, but I will introduce another repository for that.
 -------------------------------------------------------------------

 This project was compiled using Turbo C++.
 It is a 16 bit compiler.